kphoenix137/JGX/jgx.md

 No icon at all	Most likely someone that has hacked his character to have a clvl outside the 1-99

 range.
 Of course, unless you cheat, your clvl can never be higher than 50.
 In the shareware version, the theoretical maximum clvl, based on what monsters can be found on the first two dlvl of the church, is 16.
-The clvl is no longer shown

-![ref1]

-**161**

-<a name="page167"></a>**Jarulf’s Guide to Diablo and Hellfire, v1.62**	**Created by Pedro Faria**

-![ref1]

-for people connecting with the shareware version (unless one also uses shareware, of course; in that case the icon will, in addition, always be grey).
+The clvl is no longer shown for people connecting with the shareware version (unless one also uses shareware, of course; in that case the icon will, in addition, always be grey).

 The list above is only complete if you are using Diablo.
 Just as Diablo has specific icons for various characters, all other games have similar game specific icons.
 Such game specific icons are not shown to users of other games and thus are not explained above as this Guide only covers Diablo.